Sam Heughan: Career

 Hallmark Channel's original film A Princess for Christmas starred Heughan as Prince Ashton in 2011, a role which saw him appear opposite Roger Moore and secure a nomination for Most Inspiring Performance in Television at the 20th Annual Grace Awards.
 That same year, he featured in Steve Waters' sold-out play Amphibians, a dual story of Olympic swimmers Max and Elsa, at the Bridewell Theatre.
 For the next two years he starred as Batman in the touring stage show Batman Live.
 During this time he made the news for his assistance in a real-life citizen's arrest.
-In 2012, he performed the title role in Shakepeare's King John at the Òran Mór Theatre.
+In 2012, he performed the title role in Shakespeare's King John at the Òran Mór Theatre.

 In 2013, Heughan was cast as Jamie Fraser in the Starz time-travel drama series Outlander.
 He was the first cast member officially announced, to great praise by the author of the series, Diana Gabaldon, who said, "That man is a Scot to the bone and Jamie Fraser to the heart.
 Having seen Sam Heughan not just act, but be Jamie, I feel immensely grateful to the production team for their painstaking attention to the soul of the story and characters."
-The role is recurring, with Heughan reprising the character of Jamie Fraser in seasons one (which premiered in 2014) through five and the upcoming season six.
-He and his co-star, Caitriona Balfe assumed the additional role of producers on the series in 2019.
+He's played the co-lead role for all seven seasons of the series, and will continue for the eighth and last season, scheduled to film in 2024.
+He and his co-star, Caitriona Balfe, assumed the additional role of producers on the series in 2019.

 Turning to independent films in 2014, Heughan appeared in the psychological thriller Emulsion, the story of a man haunted by the disappearance of his wife.
 He also starred in the comedy Heart of Lightness, in which Heughan appeared with two of his future Outlander co-stars: Laura Donnelly, who plays Jamie's sister Jenny Murray, and Rosie Day, who played Mary Hawkins in the second season.
 He went on to play the lead role of Jacob in the 2016 independent film When the Starlight Ends, which premiered at the Other Venice Film Festival.